 - Do we frequently run into mistakes during the QA process or after hitting send?

 - Are there a lot of people helping with email marketing, design, and development?

 - Do we feel hampered by our current email production process?

-If you answered yes, then creating your own email design system makes sense.
+If you answered yes to any of these questions, then creating your own email design system makes sense.
 Discuss the challenges your team faces with stakeholders, outline the many benefits of a design system to get buy-in, then set aside the time and resources to get the work done.